cslarsen/mickey-scheme/README.md

 To create a small library, use the `define-library` form as described in the R7RS draft over at http://scheme-reports.org

-As an example, put this in a file:
+As an example, put this in a file `foo/bar.scm`:

     (define-library (foo bar)
       (import (only (scheme base) car cdr define))